Skip to content ↓

 How are children with SEN enabled to engage in activities with all pupils?

-As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school.
 Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing pupils and providing an entirely different activity.
-Our deployment of additional staffing and resources ensure that curriculum experiences are available to all pupils in the school.

-Lesson planning seeks to address the learning needs of all pupils in the class.
+All lesson planning seeks to address the learning needs of all pupils in the class.
 Teachers receive regular training and support to ensure they are skilled in differentiating the curriculum for vulnerable learners.
-When subject coordinators monitor planning, work and progress, and carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive.
-Pupils are encouraged to analyse how they themselves learn and there is an ongoing dialogue about this in our classrooms.
-Pupils are given the opportunity and support to develop self-help strategies to ensure their full access to the curriculum.
+When subject coordinators monitor planning, work and progress data and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive.

 How does the school support the emotional, mental and social development of pupils?

-• Specific social skills programmes such as ‘Time to Talk’
+• Specific Social skills programmes such as ‘Time to Talk’,

-• Protective Behaviours support for vulnerable pupils
+• Protective Behaviours for vulnerable pupils,

-• Circle time - which gives children time to talk about their concerns
+• Circle time, time to talk about their concerns

 • Assemblies on inclusive themes such as ‘It’s good to be me’

-• Meet and Greet as appropriate for pupils experiencing difficulties settling into school life
+• Meet and Greet as appropriate for pupils experiencing difficulties settling into school life,

 What training and development of expertise is provided for school staff in supporting SEN?